AdobeDocs/commerce-admin.en/help/stores-purchase/cart-persistent.md

 - **Persistent Cookie** – A long-term, persistent cookie continues to exist after the logged-in session ends.
 This cookie ensures that the contents of a customer's shopping cart remains accessible when the customer logs out or the session expires.

-For more information about how the customer workflow is determined by these settings, see [Persistent cart workflow](#persistent-cart-workflow).
+For more information about how the these configuration settings affect the customer workflow, see [Persistent cart workflow](#persistent-cart-workflow).

 {{$include /help/_includes/persistent-cart-configuration.md}}